Warm, attentive service, especially at the restaurants

 It says a lot about the Doral's versatility, not to mention its quality, that it garners accolades every year not just for its golf courses and spa, but also as a top family destination and meetings and conventions site.
 The resort is quite active, playing host to a number of conferences.
 A sampling: a Bank of America retreat, the Eighth Annual Stars & Stripes Summit, and the Royal Bank of Scotland International Series Luncheon.
 (Presumably there weren't any good golf locales in Scotland to convene at -- or maybe the execs just needed to get out of town.)

 In 2012, celeb hotelier Donald Trump added the Doral to his expansive portfolio.
-Along with the acquisition is a $200 million renovation of nearly every corner of the resort, including all rooms, restaurants, meeting spaces, spa facilities, and golf courses.
-The hotel will remain open throughout the revamp, which is scheduled through early 2014.
+Along with the acquisition was a $250 million renovation of nearly every corner of the resort, including all rooms, restaurants, meeting spaces, spa facilities, and golf courses.

 The Doral is pretty, but it's neither gorgeous nor particularly romantic.
 (It loses a lot of points on those fronts for being in Florida but not on the beach.)
 Cheesy soft rock plays on the radio at Champions restaurant ("If You Don't Know Me by Now", anyone?).
-Little kids chase each other through the lobby as middle-aged suits discuss cutbacks in Java, the coffee shop.
+Little kids chase each other through the lobby as middle-aged suits discuss cutbacks over coffee.
 And the airplanes roaring into Miami International every 10 or 15 minutes don't help the ambience.

 It's a 15-minute, $25 to $30 cab ride from Miami International to the Doral (the resort does not offer a shuttle).
 But since it's west of the airport, that means it's about 30 minutes (and $40 to $50 by taxi) to the coast.
 Some guests do take day trips to the beach or head to South Beach for the nightlife, but most, understandably, just stay on campus and take advantage of everything the Doral has to offer.

 The links here are are exceptional.
-Winner of numerous honors, including being named one of the 75 Best Golf Resorts in North America by Golf Digest, the Doral features five world-class courses, including the Blue Monster (named for the oversize lake in the middle of it), Greg Norman's Great White, and Raymond Floyd's gold course.
+Winner of numerous honors, including being named one of the 75 Best Golf Resorts in North America by Golf Digest, the Doral features four world-class courses, including the Blue Monster (named for the oversize lake in the middle of it), Red Tiger, Golden Palm and Silver Fox.